awslabs/fmbench-orchestrator/README.md

     ```

 1. **Hugging Face token**:
+   Please follow the instructions [here](https://huggingface.co/docs/hub/security-tokens) to get a Hugging Face token.
+   Please also make sure to get **access to the models in HuggingFace**.
    Most models and tokenizers are downloaded from Hugging Face, to enable this place your Hugging Face token in `/tmp/hf_token.txt`.

    ```bash